Consensys/mythril/README.md

 <img height="120px" align="right" src="https://github.com/ConsenSys/mythril/raw/master/static/mythril.png" alt="mythril" />

-Mythril OSS is a classic security analysis tool for Ethereum smart contracts.
+Mythril OSS is the classic security analysis tool for Ethereum smart contracts.
 It uses concolic analysis, taint analysis and control flow checking to detect a variety of security vulnerabilities.

 Whether you want to contribute, need support, or want to learn what we have cooking for the future, our [Discord server](https://discord.gg/dFHQGrE) will serve your needs!